amadzuki/smart-task-server/README.md

 ## TLDR

 This project is API express with ORM sequelize using PostgreSQL.
 I've set the migration and seed with steps I wrote in this README.
 And I also managed to implement auth endpoints with hashed password using bcrypt and token using jsonwebtoken.
 Other endpoints is also secured by API-Key.
-But unfortunately I didn't manage to finish implementing add new task.
-Well, it's actually my first time using ORM sequelize PostgreSQL and it was fun.
+I've implemented adding task with single string that can extracts task's name and it's time.
+The extraction of it's is not yet implemented.
 Thank you for the interesting test.

 ## API Endpoints